Nick Westbrook-Ikhine Player Prop Bets for the NFL Playoffs | Tennessee vs. Cincinnati 1/22/2022

 Recent Performances

-- Against the Texans in Week 18, Westbrook-Ikhine racked up 78 yards on four receptions (five targets) while scoring one touchdown.
+- In last week's outing against the Texans, Westbrook-Ikhine picked up 78 yards on four receptions (averaging 19.5 yards per grab) while scoring one touchdown.

-- Westbrook-Ikhine has hauled in six passes (10 targets) for 116 yards (38.7 per game) with one TD over his last three outings.
+- Westbrook-Ikhine's 10 targets have resulted in six catches for 116 yards (38.7 ypg) and one touchdown in his last three games.

 Westbrook-Ikhine's Tennessee Teammates